STScI-Citizen-Science/MTPipeline/README.md

 ### At STScI

-STScI provides many of the pipeline's external dependencies at various locations in its filesystem.
-However, the accessibility of some of these dependencies varies between the filesystem seen by the Institute's Macs and that seen by the RedHat science cluster.
+STScI provides many of the pipeline's external dependencies at various locations on its filesystem.
+However, the accessibility of some of these dependencies varies between the filesystems seen by the Institute's Macs and by the RedHat science cluster.
 Two different installation procedures are thus provided.

 #### On Macs: